 - Cancellations made between April 1-July 31, 2018, will incur a $2,000 USD per person cancellation fee.

 - Cancellations received after July 31, 2018, are completely non-refundable.
 No substitutions are permitted.
 We are making arrangements with travel suppliers that require us to incur very substantial costs of operation.
 Therefore, if you cancel, we will retain all of your payments as liquidated damages

-INVOICES: these are done by Future Travel and sent once payment has been made by you.
+INVOICES: these are done by Future Travel, Inc. - A Direct Travel Company and sent once payment has been made by you.

 Insurance is mandatory on this cruise.
 Due to the inherent risks in traveling on a cruise outside US waters, trip cancellation / delay insurance / medical evacuation and repatriation are critical.
 This cost is in addition to the cruise cost.
 It is entirely for your protection since it covers those things that always accompany a cruise: lost luggage, missed connections, last minute trip cancellation or delay, being injured on the cruise, having to undergo emergency medical evacuation.
 We have seen every one of these items happen in the past, and if you are an experienced traveler, you know this can be today’s reality.

 This must be paid with a major credit card.
 If you want to add the cost of international air or pre and post tours, this can be done later on by paying an additional premium.